latticenail/jpn2kor-synthv/README.md

 ## Notes
 * Alternate pronunciation for some syllables by adding 2 or 3 to the end
 * Includes individual ending consonants (i.e. k, ng, l).
 Uppercase aliases are included too
-* Includes syllables starting with "f" and "v"
+* Includes syllables starting with "f", "v", and "z"